lightbug-io/docs/basics/readings.md

     - Additional meta data

 :::info
-Different interfaces may expose these details in different ways, and you are encouraged to look at the individual interface documentaiton.
+Different interfaces may expose these details in different ways, and you are encouraged to look at the individual interface documentation.
 :::

 ## Types